 Watermelon Mint Lemonade, a refreshing non-alcoholic drink for a hot summer day.
-Very low in calories, refined sugar free, super healthy, and so delicious.
+Low in calories, refined sugar free, super healthy, and so delicious.
 This is my kind of drink!

 A lemonade with a twist